jorosenberg/waveform-architect/README.md

+As a music producer learning sound design, I have been having trouble learning how to use different waveform modulations properly.
+I decided an app for visualizing just this would be perfect.
+This app helps me view the two oscillator waveforms creating a new waveform, showing how it affects loudness, and visualization of the phase as I change parameters.
+The web audio api was able to pretty much do all of this in the backend so learning the visualization math was the only real challenge.
+I believe it shows what I need it to, but I will play around with it and see what it shows me.

 # **🎹 Waveform Architect**

 **Waveform Architect** is a high-fidelity, browser-based modular synthesis and signal visualization environment.
 Built with the **Web Audio API**, it allows users to explore complex frequency, amplitude, and phase modulation through a professional "rack-style" interface.